History

 Conejo Open Space Conservation Agency (COSCA)

-COSCA is governed by a 5-person Board of Directors consisting of two City Council members, two CRPD elected Directors, and one public member.
+COSCA is governed by a 5-person Board of Directors consisting of two elected City Council members, two elected CRPD Directors, and one appointed member of the public.
+The City and CRPD contribute equally to COSCA’s budget as well as provide staff to conduct the agency’s work.

 COSCA Website address: www.conejo-openspace.org.